-- Review the Compensation and Human Resources Committee Charter annually and, when necessary, suggest changes to its Charter, to be endorsed by the entire Board.
+- Review the Compensation, Human Resources and Governance Committee Charter annually and, when necessary, suggest changes to its Charter, to be endorsed by the entire Board.

 - Review annually the Company's long term incentive plans and the incentive stock option plan.

 - Approve all grants under the Company's stock-based long-term incentive compensation plans.

 - Assign general responsibility for governance to the Compensation, Human Resources and Governance Committee.

 - Identify new individuals qualified to become Board of Director members.

 - Provide a list of Board of Directors nominees for each annual meeting.

 - Ensuring that the Board of Directors Committees adhere to their respective charters, and